nima-siboni/cart-pole-deep-RL-actor-critic/README.md

 <img src="https://latex.codecogs.com/gif.latex?\mathrm{output\_policy}=\frac{\mathrm{output\_policy}+\epsilon}{1+\epsilon~~\mathrm{nr\_actions}}" />

-where *output_policy* is the output of the DNN for the policy with has *nr_actions* elements (see the schematics of the DNN).
+where *output_policy* is the output of the DNN for the policy which has *nr_actions* elements (see the schematics of the DNN).
 This additional operation (with no learnable parameter) changes the design of the DNN as depicted below.

 <img src="./statics/with-epsilon-layer.png" width="30%">

 Of course, now one should choose a value for the epsilon in a proper range: on one hand, we observed that if the epsilon is too small, it does not have the desired stabilizing effect, and on the other hand, if it is too large, the overall performance of the agent is hindered.
 The value of epsilon is 0.001 for the results shown above.
 To observe the qualitative effect of introducing the epsilon, here the same performance curve is plotted for epsilon=0.
-One can see that presence of the epsilon increases the overall performance of the agent and its learning process.
+One can see that the presence of the epsilon increases the overall performance of the agent and its learning process.

 <img src="./performance-and-animations/results_zero_epsilon.png" width="60%">

 Detailed quantitative and analytical studies of the effect of epsilon is required.

+## Future steps

+* The sampling from each policy is a task which can be parallelized conveniently, as the episodes are independent of each other.